Stocks vs. ETFs: The Fruit Basket Strategy

 How We Think

-We keep it simple: understand the business model first, confirm with official company reports, then sanity-check with a few trusted sources.
+We help you build a framework you can apply to any company.
+Our framework is simple: understand the business model first, confirm with official reports, then sanity-check with trusted sources.
 The goal is to teach you how to think — not what to buy.

-Education Only: This is not financial advice.
-Please do your own research and consider your personal goals and risk tolerance.
+Education Only: We are here to share what we learn, not to give financial advice.
+Always do your own research and consider your personal goals and risk tolerance before investing.

 Nicholas